Homelessness in Japan: Statistics

 According to a survey conducted by the Ministry of Health, Labour and Welfare between January and February 2003, the total number of homeless people in Japan at that time was 25,296.
 However, according to another survey conducted by the Ministry, by January 2007 the number had fallen to 18,564 due to economic recovery across Japan.
 At that time middle-aged and elderly men accounted for 95% of the homeless population, with the average age being 57.5 years old.

 In 2001, the government reported there were approximately 25,000 homeless people in Japan.
 At its peak in 2003, 25,269 homeless people were counted throughout Japan by the Ministry of Health, Labour and Welfare.
-In 2018, number of homeless people counted in Japan was 4,977 (4,607 males, 177 females and 193 people of obscurity).
+In 2018, the number of homeless people counted in Japan was 4,977 (4,607 males, 177 females and 193 unknown).
 In 2020, the number of homeless counted was 3,992 (3,688 males, 168 females and 136 people of obscurity), a 12.4% decrease from 2019.
 The largest number of homeless was found in Osaka metropolitan area (1,038 people), followed by Tokyo metropolitan area (889 people) and Kanagawa prefecture (719 people).

 For the first time between June and July 2007 a survey was done by the Ministry of Health, Labour and Welfare in regards to people spending the night at Internet cafés and 24-hour shops.
 The study found that across Japan, the number of people either sleeping or staying up all night in these places was around 5,400.
 The survey found that the number of homeless people in the eastern part of Japan, where the winter is comparatively colder, was 9,225; while the number of homeless people in the western part of Japan (described in the study as areas west of Toyama, Gifu, and Aichi prefectures), where the winter is comparatively warmer, was 9,339.
 Since the numbers were approximately the same, it was concluded that there was not a strong correlation between climate conditions and distribution of homelessness across the country.
 When divided by administrative divisions the highest number of homeless people was in Tokyo metropolitan area, at 2,672.
 Second-highest was Osaka metropolitan area at 2,500, and third-highest was Kanagawa prefecture at 1,814 people.
 When divided by municipal districts, the highest number of homeless people was in the 23 districts of Tokyo, at 2,396.
 Second-highest was Osaka city at 2,171 people, and third-highest was Yokohama city at 692 people.